Ronmi/mailserver-in-container/README.md

 It's not necessary to use `mail.your.domain` like above.
 You can freely choose better name for your mail server, or even use `@`.

-## Prepare your SSL certificate
+## Prepare your SSL certification

-The Postfix and Dovecot are preconfigured to use SSL/TLS only, you have to obtain a certificate for it.
+The Postfix and Dovecot are preconfigured to use SSL/TLS only, you have to obtain a certification for it.

-### Copy you SSL certificate/key
+### Copy you SSL certification/key

 Buy/apply one from somewhere (maybe your domain name seller?), then